visforvali/eng201-oer/_pages/assignments.md

 The questions and answers you come up with in these low-stakes posts allow me to meet you at your level and interests in engaging with you and helping you progress in your writing and learning.

-## Questioning
+## Question & Answer

 > ##### Due Dates
 > Your weekly question post is due to #classroom by 11:59PM every Tues (unless indicated differently on the Calendar).
+Your weekly answer post is due by 11:59PM every Fri (unless indicated differently on the Calendar).
 {: .block-danger}

 In your weekly Question post, you'll ask a specific question about: